|

 their officials based on the individual choices in proportional

-elections (green).
-The group of proportionally elected officials
+elections (green) as of 2005.
+Next, the group of proportionally elected officials

 is divided into two, each with a different shade of green: one shows